COSSAS/SOARCA/docs/content/en/docs/concepts/_index.md

 - **Open-Source**: Embrace an open-source model that not only offers cost-effective solutions but also supports unrestricted use and adaptation for research purposes.

-SOAR functionality is relevant not only for automation in incident response handling, but also attack & defense simulations, cyber ranges, digital twinning and other (TNO research) topics that have a strong dependence on the orchestration of complex workflows.
+SOAR functionality is relevant not only for automation in incident response handling but also attack & defense simulations, cyber ranges, digital twinning and other (TNO research) topics that have a strong dependence on the orchestration of complex workflows.

 ### Current state of SOARCA

 At present, SOARCA is in an Alpha release phase and is intended for Proof of Concepts (PoCs) and research purposes, serving as a platform for demonstrations.
 The objective of the SOARCA team is to evolve SOARCA into a more mature SOAR orchestration tool suitable for operational environments.
 For potential applications of SOARCA, please refer to the ‘Use-Cases’ section of our documentation.

-### Why making Soarca open-source?
+### Why make SOARCA open-source?

 - SOARCA has been publicly funded and should therefore ideally be made publicly available.
 - The target audience of SOC, CERT/CSIRT and CTI teams has a very strong affinity with open-source solutions and embraces them to a great extent. (see also the success of MISP, OpenCTI, The-Hive, ...)